01-edu/public/subjects/graphql/README.md

 You will have to create a profile UI where you can see your own school information.
 This information/data is present on the graphQL endpoint, where you will have to query it.

 For the UI it will be up to you to design it.
 But have in mind the principles of a [good UI](https://public.01-edu.org/subjects/good-practices/).\
 Your UI will have a statistic section where you can generate graphs to see more about your journey and achievements on the school.
 This graphs must be done using [SVG](https://developer.mozilla.org/en-US/docs/Web/SVG).
+You will have to do at least **two different statistic graphs** for the data given.

+Using SVG you can create several [types of graphs](https://www.tutorialspoint.com/svg/graph.htm) including interactive graphs and animated graphs it will be up to you to decide what type of graphs you are going to do.

-Here are some combination that you will be able to use for the graphs:
+Here are some combinations that you will be able to use in the graphs:

 - XP earned in a time period (progress over time)
 - Levels over time